TPM training - Total Maintenance

 - Planned maintenance

-- Training and training
+- Training and coaching

-Day 2 - training with workshops on the stand
+Day 2 - training with on-site workshops

-- Early inventory management
+- Early equipment management

 - Quality maintenance